Traditional Japanese New Year Foods

 Most Japanese people prefer cold soba noodles, with a hot dipping sauce on the side.
 The Year-Crossing noodles, however, are always served in a piping hot soup.
 This ties together with two Japanese New Year traditions: New Year-cleaning and Temple visits at midnight.

 New Year-cleaning is just what it sounds like.
 It’s like spring-cleaning, but at the end of the year.
-Our apartment is not big, and easy to clean.
-So, we took the opportunity to clean our kitchen fan, our bathroom tiles, the WC air duct, and the terrace.
+The apartment I live in is small and easy to clean.
+So, we took the opportunity to clean the kitchen fan, the bathroom tiles, the WC air duct, and the terrace.

-Osechi are traditional Japanese New Year Dinner Boxes.
+Osechi-Ryori are traditional Japanese New Year Dinner Boxes.
 They are exquisitely garnished and usually eaten on New Year's Day.
-The ritual of eating Osechi began with preservation of foods in the Heian Period.
-At the time, cooking on the first days of the year was considered to bring bad luck.
+The ritual of eating Osechi-Ryori began with preservation of foods in the Heian Period.
+At the time, cooking on the first days of the year was believed to bring bad luck.

 Ozouni is very different from region to region, but it is always served with Mochi.
-We ate New Year Ozouni with Disney Mochi, which made the whole séance all the more Japanese-feeling to my Scandinavian eyes.
+We ate New Year Ozouni with Disney Mochi, which made the whole séance feel all the more kawaii and typically Japanese to my Scandinavian eyes.

 Mochi is known to be one of the most lethal foods in Japan.
 The chewy texture can be extra hard to swallow, so much so that it kills a few elderly people each New Year.
 In fact, Mochi kills more people each year than the infamous Fugu (poisonous blowfish) which many foreigners like to try when they come to Japan.

-My first experience with Osechi was remarkably interesting.
-It was a unique opportunity to taste some of the most Japanese food around.
+My first experience with Osechi-Ryori was remarkably interesting.
+It was a unique opportunity to taste some of the most traditional Japanese foods around.
 The dishes I tried were, if not as tasty as they looked, very appetizing.
 Granted, aversion to fish and vegetables might not make Osechi an easy eat.
-If you like fish and greens, on the other hand, Osechi is highly recommendable.
+If you like fish and greens, on the other hand, Osechi-Ryori is highly recommendable.

 Seven-Herb Rice Porridge (Nanakusa Gayu)